stogle/WordBrain/README.md

     Found 6 solution(s) in 00:00:04.8951832

-The command `WordBrain 3of6game.txt ....AT .F..LL .LMTLI TODIUE TAPNAR ETOSMB 7 6 4 8 3` produces the following output:
+The command `WordBrain 3of6game.txt G...AT AF..LL PLMTEI TODIUE TAPNAR ETOSMB 7 6 4 8 3 3` produces the following output:

     Read 61,442 words in 00:00:00.0928488